The Colourist: 2014–2015: Inversions and Will You Wait for Me

 In October 2014, the ensemble released their first remix EP entitled Inversions.

 On March 5, 2015, radio station KSRY FM in Los Angeles published the single "When I'm Away."
 Laura Neumayer of The Eagle Online describes the song as "complete with a groovy guitar riff reminiscent of The Lighthouse and the Whaler's "Venice."

 On May 25, 2015, "When I'm Away" was featured as the theme song on a television commercial for Hulu.
 At that time, it was announced that the tune will be featured on Will You Wait for Me, the third EP from the ensemble.

 On July 23, 2015, "Romancing" was released streaming on several outlets, including indieshuffle.com, as the 2nd single from the EP.

 On November 9, 2015, the group announced via their Facebook page that they are working on new music, with a subsequent post early the next year that Johannsen and the ensemble would be parting ways.

 2016–2020: Hiatus and side projects

 On December 18, 2016, the group announced Aoki Tuttle's departure from the band.
 Following it, the band went on a hiatus from 2016 through 2021.

-2021–present: Reunion and recent developments
+2021: Reunion and recent developments

 On November 2, 2021, the band announced on their Twitter page they've reunited, and in December 2021, they revealed they are in the studio working on new music.
 On June 3, 2022, Aoki Tuttle confirmed on Twitter that her departure was so that she could pursue voice acting and still maintains a closeness with the band.
 She further hinted at "surprises" with the group in the future, implying a possible future collaboration.
 The tweet has since been deleted.